ktmud/bing-wallpaper/README.md

 * Change the path of **bing-wallpaper.sh** in **Tools/bing-cron** to the script location.
 If left unchanged the default value is **~/Pictures/bing-wallpaper.sh**.
 * From the terminal run `crontab /path/to/bing-cron` to setup the cronjob.

-The Ubuntu script was tested in Ubuntu 12.10.
+The Ubuntu script was tested in Ubuntu 12.10 and 13.04.

 Acknowledgement
 ---------------